Membership in the Companions of St. Luke – OSB

 The Companions of St. Luke – OSB admits men and women to Candidacy for Vowed Life who wish to explore their call to a closer relationship with Christ.
 They desire to do this by sharing their life with this community and by living within the context of the Benedictine Rule and Vows and our Customary.
 The basic requirements are:

-• Be an active member of an Episcopal church or a church in communion with the See of Canterbury.
+• Be an active member of the Episcopal Church, USA or an Anglican church in communion with the See of Canterbury.

 • Be 21 years of age or older.